Zscaler confidentially filed for security IPO

 A critical metric for Alphabet’s success is suddenly showing signs of life

-Zscaler, a nine-year-old, San Jose, Ca.-based company, has filed confidentially for IPO, multiple sources tell TechCrunch.
+Zscaler, a nine-year-old, San Jose, Calif.-based company, has filed confidentially for IPO, multiple sources tell TechCrunch.
 The cloud security outfit is aiming to go public before the end of the year.

 Zscaler works with companies like United Airlines and NBC to protect from threats across all devices.
 “Zscaler built its multi-tenant platform from scratch to provide 100% cloud security to every user in the enterprise, on any device, using any app, all over the world,” says the company website.

 Zscaler has reached “unicorn” status, having raised capital at a $1 billion valuation in the past.
-Investors include Lightspeed Venture Partners, Alphabet’s Capital G, and TPG Growth.
+Investors include Lightspeed Venture Partners, Alphabet’s Capital G and TPG Growth.

 Earlier this year, Reuters reported that Zscaler had been meeting with investment bankers to prepare for a possible offering.
 Bloomberg reported that Zscaler wound up picking Morgan Stanley to manage the IPO.